jaideepthambi/jaideepthambi/README.md

 # Hi there, I'm Jaideep Thambi

-## I'm a passionate data scientist and developer
+## I'm a data scientist and software developer mostly working with Python
 - I'm currently working as a Associate Data Scientist at @techvantageai
 - Most of my projects include areas such as computer vision and statistical modelling
 - I also work with deep learning architecutres and predictive analytics